An Examination of Galactic Polarization with Application to the Planck TB Correlation: TB and EB spectra of empirical models

 \citet{planck/11:2018} note that current understanding of instrument polarization angle measurement errors preclude a simple rotational angle error as the cause of the positive \textsl{TB} signal.
 Additionally, a simple rotational angle error should also leak into the \textsl{EB} spectrum, which is not observed.
 Since it is apparent that $\gamma$ is the crucial factor in producing non-zero \textsl{TB}, we explore additional simple models of $Q$ and $U$ in which we fix $I$ and $f$ components to match \Planck\ 353 GHz observations, but substitute in a variety of simulated and data-based maps of $\gamma$ that are derived independently of the \planck\ observations.
 This allows us to evaluate how easily one may obtain \textsl{TB} and \textsl{EB} dust spectra which are similar to those observed by \planck\ at 353~GHz, but are not affected by possible residual systematics in the \Planck\ dust polarization angle.

 Simulated $Q$ and $U$ maps of polarized dust emission have recently been made public\footnote{\url{https://lambda.gsfc.nasa.gov/simulation/tb_tigress_data.cfm}} by \citet{kim/etal:2019}.
 These ``TIGRESS sims'' provide a suite of polarized dust maps for nine observer positions within the solar neighborhood covering multiple evolutionary time-steps and are generated numerically using a multiphase, turbulent, magnetized interstellar medium (MHD code and TIGRESS ISM framework).
 We create nine simulated polarization angle maps from smoothed versions of the $Q$ and $U$ realizations for the nine observer positions and the $t= 360$ Myr time-step in their several-hundred Myr evolutionary interval.
 In addition to these nine realizations, we include two representations of polarization angle based on data.
-The first of these is the \wmap\ K-band polarization angle, which actually represents synchrotron emission, but has some similarities to the dust polarization angle because both emission components are influenced by the same global magnetic field.
+The first of these is the \wmap\ K-band polarization angle, which actually represents synchrotron emission, but has some similarities to the dust polarization angle because both emission components are influenced by the same global magnetic field (synchrotron likely follows gas with a larger scale height than the dust, and will trace a magnetic field that is related but not identical to the field the dust experiences).
 For our second data-oriented polarization angle map, we adopt the polarization angle constructed from the \wmap\ dust polarization templates{\footnote{\url{https://lambda.gsfc.nasa.gov/product/map/dr5/templates_info.cfm}}}.
 This angle is derived from observations of the optical polarization of starlight by dust grains \citep{page/etal:2007}, which may be expected to have some similarities to the dust polarization angle at 353~GHz, although more sparsely sampled over the sky.
 None of the eleven discussed options are available at high spatial resolution.
 We replicate the pixels in $Q$ and $U$ maps to create maps pixelized at HEALPix $N_{side}=2048$, but then smooth to $5^{\circ}$ FWHM resolution and compute the $\gamma$ map from the smoothed $Q$ and $U$ maps.
 Thus all eleven of the $\gamma$ map realizations used in our models possess information only on $5^\circ$ scales or larger, but the $I$ and $f$ components of the models provide small-scale structure.